The Good Stuff Guide

 Photo courtesy of Flickr

-Written by Marykate Wurster, mother of 3 wonderful children, Gladwyne, PA
+Written by Marykate O’Malley, mother of 3 wonderful children, Gladwyne, PA

-9/11 always bring back a lot of memories for me.
+9/11 always brings back memories for me.
 Memories of being in the financial district that day, blocks from the Towers.
-Memories of standing on the floor of my building and staring across at the large oozing holes, where holes should never be, in the center of buildings with people inside.
+Memories of standing in my office building and staring out into large oozing holes, where holes should never be, in the center of buildings with people inside.
 And then the chaos, and all that went along with that day.
-So much happened in a four hour block, from the moment the first plane flew past my building, causing it to shake with it’s force, then the impact again shaking my building as it hit Tower One, outrunning the tidal wave of debris as the first Tower fell, and finally getting out of the city to safety.
+So much happened in a four hour block, from the moment the first plane flew past my building, causing it to shake with it’s force, then the impact again shaking my building as it hit Tower One, outrunning the tidal wave of debris as the first Tower fell, then sitting in a friend’s apartment in the South Street Seaport and experiencing the earthquake like effect from the second tower falling and then a moment later, with the delay, watching it on TV.
+And finally, getting out of the city to safety.
 It felt like a million things happened, all of them significant.
-Everyone knows it well, there is so much footage, it is a day that we as country collectively experienced whether you were there or not.
+Everyone knows it well, there is so much footage.
+It is a day that we as country collectively experienced whether you were there or not.

-Of all that I saw and experienced that day, one thing that will never leave me is the true courage I witnessed.
-I was by the Stock Exchange, trying to figure out a way out of Manhattan, watching thousands flee from the Towers, all terrified, some hurt.
+And of all that I saw and experienced that day, one thing that will never leave me is the true courage I witnessed.
+I was standing outside the Stock Exchange, trying to figure out a way out of Manhattan, watching thousands flee from the Towers, all terrified, some hurt.
 And then there was one man.
-A former Navy Seal who worked at my company – at a full sprint running towards the Towers, and all the danger there because he wanted to help, and perhaps save a life.
-And then the relentless sirens and red fire engines everywhere, streaming into lower Manhattan, fighting the crowds, trying to to get to the very place thousands were fleeing.
+A former Navy Seal who worked at my company – at a full sprint running towards the Towers, and all the danger there because he wanted to help, and maybe save a life.
+And then the relentless sirens and fire engines everywhere, streaming into lower Manhattan, fighting the crowds, trying to to get to the very place thousands were fleeing.
 There is no greater sacrifice, no greater valor.
 They did it for strangers, people they had never even met before.
 It’s amazing to consider.

 You might like...